 Assimilation is when the child produces a sound that he or she already heard in the word.
 For example, they might say “dod” instead of “dog.”
 This process will eliminate itself by the age of 3.

-Pre-vocalic Voicing is when a voiceless consonant in the beginning of the word is replaced with a voiced consonant.
-The child might be heard saying /pook/ instead of /book/.
+Pre-vocalic Voicing is when a kid substitutes a voiced consonant with a voiceless consonant in the beginning of the word.
+You might hear the child say /pook/ instead of /book/.
 This will end by the age of 6.

 Syllable structure changes occur when a child takes a word and deletes, adds or modifies the word in some way that makes it incorrect.

-Cluster reduction is when a child takes two sounds that are produced together and replaces them with another sound.
+Cluster reduction is when a child takes two sounds that they speak together and replaces them with another sound.
 For example, the word /tree/ may sound like /tee/.

 Final consonant deletion is when the last sound of the word is left off.
 For example, the word /dog/ may sound like /do/.
 This process should stop by the age of 3.

 Initial consonant deletion is when the first sound of the word is left off.
 The child may say the word /oor/ instead of /door/.
-The deleting of the first consonant is typically seen in more severe cases of phonological disorders.
+In more severe cases of phonological disorders, kids typically delete the first consonant.

 Again, there are many more types of speech errors, but as a speech pathologist for the last 10 years, these are the most common errors that I have seen.
-If you suspect your child might have a phonological or articulation disorder, please get them screened or evaluated by a speech-language pathologist and check out Speech Blubs for some fun speech therapy homework!
+If you suspect your child might have a phonological or articulation disorder, please make an appointment for a screening or evaluation by a speech-language pathologist and check out Speech Blubs 2 for some fun speech therapy homework!